Storm Alert

 NOVA SCOTIA POWER STORM LEAD, SEAN BORDEN, SAYS CREWS WILL BE READY TO RESPOND TO ANY OUTAGES AS QUICKLY AND SAFELY AS POSSIBLE.
 THEY ENCOURAGE CUSTOMERS TO MONITOR THE FORECAST AND BE PREPARED TOO.

-STORM SAFETY TIPS CAN BE FOUND ON NOVA SCOTIA POWER’S WEBSITE at NSPOWER.CA/STORMREADY
+STORM SAFETY TIPS CAN BE FOUND ON NOVA SCOTIA POWER’S WEBSITE AT NSPOWER.CA/STORMREADY

 -30-